MansiPS/Road-Accident-Dashboard-using-Excel/README.md

 # My Project

-Comprehensive Analyses has been conducted on the Dataset, illustrated through a Variety of Engaging Plots.
+Comprehensive Analysis has been conducted on the Dataset, illustrated through a Variety of Engaging Plots📊📈.

 ![Screenshot (90)](https://github.com/user-attachments/assets/27905920-bab3-4f5b-a2fb-c3d911216aeb)

-# Plots used
+Using Custom functions in PIVOT TABLE, I have manipulated data and created this Amazing Interactive Dashboard.

+The Operations performed are:
+- Applied Sorting and Filters📶
+- Applied necessary Functions📊

+Additionally, the Dashboard offers Customizable filters for Enhanced Data Exploration by Different Area 📍 and Accident Dates 📅🚑🚨.